someoneonearthwholovestg/instagram-timeline-bot/README.md

 # PapagyeInsta-Bot
-Private Instagram Following Telegram Bot
+Instagram Following Telegram Bot

-You can follow someone without showing that you are following someone to your friends!
+You can follow instagram user/tag using Telegram!
 ****

 ## Requirements